TheElias/TheElias/README.md

 Hello, I’m @TheElias
 I’m currently learning: Unity / C# / C++ / General Web Dev

-I haven't done much over the years with this accoutn but I'm hoping to make a change!
+I haven't done much over the years with this account but I'm hoping to make a change!